omgnetwork/omgnetwork.github.io/docs/challenges.md

 | utxo_submission_block | The root chain block where the exiting UTXO was created in a child chain block. |
 | youngest_input_block  | The root chain block where the youngest input of the exiting transaction was created. |

 We can look to `omg-js` to abstract this behavior and tell us how long we have to wait with some of the information we have from the exit process.
-Behind the scenes, these functions are calling the `Payment Exit Game` contract as well as retrieving the minimum exit period defined on the `Plasma Framework Contract`.
+Behind the scenes, these functions are calling the `Payment Exit Game` contract as well as retrieving the minimum exit period defined on the `Plasma Framework` contract.
 Based on different rules set on exit priority (as explained in the table above), the scheduled finalization time is calculated.

 ```js
 rootChain.getExitTime({